Milestone for Bubba Wallace as he earns 1st NASCAR victory

 The FBI investigated and found that the noose was tied at the end of the garage door pull and had been there for months, meaning Wallace was not a victim of a hate crime.
 The entire industry rallied around him, though, and stood in solidarity with Wallace at his car at the front of the grid before the race.

-The flag ban has been an issue at Talladega, where a convoy of vehicles has paraded up and down Speedway Bouldevard outside the main entrance of the speedway in all four races since NASCAR said it would not permit the symbol inside its tracks.
+The flag ban has been an issue at Talladega, where a convoy of vehicles has paraded up and down Speedway Boulevard outside the main entrance of the speedway in all four race weekends since NASCAR said it would not permit the symbol inside its tracks.
 The convoy was back this weekend and included one car pulling a trailer that contained a Civil War-era cannon.

 Wallace has called the noose incident a low point in his life.
 He's been subjected to nonstop online harassment that last year even included a tweet from then-President Donald Trump that falsely accused Wallace of making up the noose.